mfbx9da4/poke-api/readme.md

 ## Approach

-There are two main approaches to build an SDK: either generate it or write it by hand.
-Overall, generating the SDK is a lot better approach but I thought I'd try out both.
+There are two main approaches to building an SDK: either generate it or write it by hand.
+Overall, generating the SDK is a lot better approach but I thought I should do both as the handwritten SDK will give you a better idea of my coding style.

-The pros of hand-writing the SDK are:
+The are some minor pros of hand-writing the SDK:

-- Optimizations: For example with the knowledge that we will only ever need to do `HTTP GET` with JSON we can build a tiny HTTP client rather than shipping all of Axios.
+- Optimizations: For example with the knowledge that we will only ever need to do `HTTP GET` with JSON we can build a tiny HTTP client rather than bundling Axios.
 - Idiomatic Typescript: eg In my opinion, having two methods `get(id: number)` and `getByName(name: string)` is nicer than the generated `get(idOrName: number | string)`.

 The pros of generating the SDK are: